tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Added Door Locking mechanics
         - You can now lock any door you have the nanokey for, plus any doors you have picked previously if you have the Locksport perk (this is retroactive).
         - Enemies cannot open doors which you have locked (Enemies can still open doors that are initially locked in the map unless you lock them)
-    - When using Restricted Saving (and Hardcore Mode), Autosaves are now only created the first time upon entering a new level, or if no save has been performed in the last 15 minutes.
+    - When using Restricted Saving (and Hardcore Mode), Autosaves are now only created the first time upon entering a new level.
 This is designed to mitigate save-abuse by crossing between maps.
+        - Some additional save points have been added to the levels to account for some times when there can be long stretches of gameplay that involve revisiting past maps which were previously covered by autosaves.
     - Weapon Mod, Enemy Weapon and Container Randomisation gameplay modifiers now use a table of predetermined random numbers, generated at the start of the game, rather than randomising on map load.
 This means that you can no longer reroll randomisation for a given map by loading a save before a transition to a new map.
     - Perk System Rework
         - Demolitions Perks: